ShaneOss/AbuseIPDB-cPanel-CSF/README.md

 # AbuseIPDB-cPanel-CSF
-Linux Bash Script to parse the IPs in the  cPanel Apache error log.
+Bash Script to parse the IPs in the  cPanel Apache error log.
 Check them against AbuseIPDB and add to CSF deny list if certain criteria is met.

 Requirements:
 - AbuseIPDB API key required.
 One can be obtained at: https://www.abuseipdb.com/account/api (free version limited to 1000 checks per day)